Varicose Vein Treatment in New York

 - Taking birth control or other hormone therapies

-Whether your varicose veins are causing you pain and discomfort or you simply want to get rid of them for cosmetic reasons, you should consider a varicose vein treatment.
-Your doctor should be able to help you decide which procedure is right for you.
+Whether your varicose vein disease is causing you pain and discomfort or you simply want to get rid of them for cosmetic reasons, you should consider a varicose vein treatment.
+Your doctor should be able to help you decide which vein therapy procedure is right for you.

-All procedures offered at New York Metropolitan Vein and Aesthetic Center to correct varicose veins are performed in-office and should be ready to return to your normal activities within 48 hours.
+All procedures offered at Metropolitan Vein and Aesthetic Center in New York City to correct varicose veins are performed in-office and should be ready to return to your normal activities within 48 hours.

-When Should You See a Doctor About Your Vein Treatment?
+When Should You See a Doctor About Your Deep Vein Surgery Treatment?

 If you suspect you have varicose veins, you may want to consider seeing your doctor.
-While many home remedies may alleviate some of the symptoms and pain associated with varicose veins, it usually doesn’t result in permanent solutions.
+While many home remedies may alleviate some of the symptoms and pain associated with varicose veins, they usually don’t result in permanent solutions.

-Without taking care of your vein health, your varicose veins may worsen over time, increasing the number and severity of symptoms you feel.
+Without taking care of your vein health, your varicose veins may worsen over time, increasing the number and severity of signs and symptoms you feel.

-If you don’t like the way your varicose veins look, or if they are causing you pain and discomfort that is worsening over time, you should talk to your doctor or a vein specialist right away.
-There are many varicose vein treatment options available to lower your risk or permanently fix your varicose veins.
+If you don’t like the way your varicose veins look, or if you experience pain and discomfort that is worsening over time, you should talk to your doctor or a varicose vein specialist/surgeon right away.
+There are many varicose vein surgery and treatment options available to lower your risk or permanently fix your varicose veins.

 Diagnosing Varicose Veins

-Before any treatment can begin, your doctor will first need to diagnose you.
-To do this, your doctor will need to examine your legs, or other afflicted area, while you are sitting and standing.
+Before any surgery can begin, your medical doctor or surgeon will first need to provide a medical diagnosis.
+To do this, your doctor will need to examine your legs or other afflicted areas while you are sitting and standing.

-If you are diagnosed with varicose veins, you will then discuss treatment options that are available and which one is right for you.
+If you are diagnosed with varicose veins, you will then discuss treatment options that are available and which services are right for you.

-Here are some of the treatment options available to resolve varicose veins:
+Here are some of the treatment procedures and options available to resolve varicose veins:

-Vein closure is a minimally invasive varicose vein treatment that eliminates diseased veins that are causing problems.
-This is accomplished by making a small incision and inserting a catheter directly into the vein using ultrasound as guidance.
+Vein closure is a minimally invasive vein treatment that eliminates a patient’s diseased veins that are causing problems.
+This is accomplished by making a small incision to your skin and inserting a catheter directly into the vein using ultrasound as guidance.
 A laser is then used to collapse and close the vein, allowing healthy veins to take over blood flow.

 Although Sclerotherapy is used to treat spider veins, it is also effective at treating small varicose veins that are causing issues.
-This procedure is minimally invasive and performed right in the office, where a solution will be injected into the affected vein, causing the vein to turn into scar tissue.
+This minimally invasive procedure is performed right in the office, where a solution will be injected into the affected veins, causing the vein to turn into scar tissue.
 This tissue will eventually fade, and the veins will no longer be visible.

 How to Prevent Varicose Veins